mido/mido/docs/contributing.rst

 Linting
 ^^^^^^^

-Linting is done with `flake8 <https://flake8.pycqa.org/en/latest/>`_.
+Linting is done with `ruff <https://docs.astral.sh/ruff>`_.
-Its configuration can be found in `.flake8`.
+Its configuration can be found in `pyproject.toml`.

 You can lint your code using::

-    flake8
+    ruff check .

 Copyright and REUSE Compliance